mapstruct/mapstruct.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 }
 {{< /prettify >}}

-**NB**: In 1.2.0.Final with [#1273](https://github.com/mapstruct/mapstruct/issues/1273) we added support for using `NullValueMappingStrategy#RETURN_DEFAULT` to control how collections / maps default values are set.
+**NB**: In 1.2.0.Final with [#1273](https://github.com/mapstruct/mapstruct/issues/1273) we added support for using `NullValueMappingStrategy#RETURN_DEFAULT` to control how collections / maps default values are set in the scenario described above.
-We realised that this was a mistake on our side and now one should use `NullValuePropertyMappingStrategy#SET_TO_DEFAULT`.
+We realised that this was a mistake on our side.
+The `NullValueMappingStrategy` is intended to be used on the result of the entire bean mapping mehod given a `null` source bean mapping argument (source bean).
+Specifically for update methods, the `NullValuePropertyMappingStrategy#SET_TO_DEFAULT` is intended to complement this functionality: giving control over the property mappings in case of `null` property source.
 See [this](https://github.com/mapstruct/mapstruct/issues/1273#issuecomment-433507374) for more information.

 ### Warnings for precision loss